-Because the traditional economic approach to tax evasion does not appear to be successful in explaining tax compliance and since reciprocity norms that establish an exchange relationship between the state and the citizens shape tax morale, a case study of Switzerland appears to be particularly useful.
-The reason for such an assessment was already emphasized by Georg von Schanz (1890, I, p.
-114) who argued that Switzerland should provide fertile ground for tax compliance analysis because the small size of the cantons and their direct democratic political systems establish a close exchange relationship between taxpayers and tax authorities.
-In the next section of this chapter, the analysis by Schanz is hence briefly summarized in order to trace the traditional Swiss approach to tax compliance.
+In this paper, a case study of Switzerland is conducted in order to provide support for a psychological tax contract.
+Schanz (1890, I, p.
+114) has already argued that Switzerland should provide fertile ground for tax compliance analysis because the small size of the cantons and their direct democratic political systems establish a close exchange relationship between taxpayers and tax authorities.
+In Section 2 of this paper, the analysis by Schanz is hence briefly summarized in order to trace the traditional Swiss approach to tax compliance.
 Many of the arguments that are systematically analyzed in subsequent research already show up in this historical account.
-How tax evasion in Switzerland evolved over time according to different estimates in the literature is discussed in the subsequent section.
-The impact of traditional economic and legal, socio-demographic, psychological and institutional factors on Swiss tax evasion is analyzed next by summarizing the studies by Feld and Frey (2002) and Frey and Feld (2002).
-These results are put into perspective in the final section by relating them to the existing literature.
+How tax evasion in Switzerland evolved over time according to different estimates in the literature is discussed in Section 3.
+The impact of traditional economic and legal, socio-demographic, psychological and institutional factors on Swiss tax evasion is analyzed in Section 4 by summarizing the studies by Feld and Frey (2002) and Frey and Feld (2002).
+These results are put into perspective in Section 5 by relating them to the existing literature.